edu-luc-cs-leo/comp-271-su-2025-week-02-JHarperluc7-1/README1.md

 # General Thoughts

 I'm trying to balance a lot right now between work and class, but I care about doing this right.
 Even when things feel a little chaotic, I want to be consistent and honest with myself and my work.
-I need to focus on how small details — like making something `private` or handling empty arrays — really matter in code.
+I need to focus on how small details — like making something `private` or handling empty arrays — really affect the deminsions of what I am creating.

 – Julia